Below I share my incredibly insightful and inspiring health story. But if you're just wanting to know a bit more about my website here goes:

 My new way of eating - red meat, egg yolks, butter and bacon!

-Within a few weeks I noticed change, I was feeling more energetic, my libido increasing, and my body fat levels dropped.
+Within a few weeks, I noticed the change, I was feeling more energetic, my libido increasing, and my body fat levels dropped.

 That’s when I realized that I was on to something.